 Less is more

-The advantage of plastic-like materials is that they produce far less "secondary radiation" than heavier materials like aluminum or lead.
+The advantage of plastic-like materials is that they produce far less "secondary radiation" than heavier materials like aluminium or lead.
 Secondary radiation comes from the shielding material itself.
 When particles of space radiation smash into atoms within the shield, they trigger tiny nuclear reactions.
 Those reactions produce a shower of nuclear byproducts -- neutrons and other particles -- that enter the spacecraft.
 It's a bit like trying to protect yourself from a flying bowling ball by erecting a wall of pins.
 You avoid the ball but get pelted by pins.
 "Secondaries" can be worse for astronauts' health than the original space radiation!

 Ironically, heavier elements like lead, which people often assume to be the best radiation shielding, produce much more secondary radiation than lighter elements like carbon and hydrogen.
 That's why polyethylene makes good shielding: it is composed entirely of lightweight carbon and hydrogen atoms, which minimizes secondaries.